In the Beginning

 Reverend MacQuarrie’s ministry continued for thirty-seven (37) years.
 During this time the name of the church was changed officially to “The Magnolia Avenue Presbyterian Church.”
 When Reverend MacQuarrie retired, he was accorded the title of Pastor Emeritus, and continued to take an interest in the church and its activities until his death in 1954 at the age of 90.
 Reverend MacQuarrie also served as Stated Clerk of the Riverside Presbytery from its founding in 1902 until 1952.

-Following Reverend MacQuarrie’s retirement, God has blessed Magnolia with fifteen ministers who have served Magnolia well, some as Associate and Interim Pastors.
+Following Reverend MacQuarrie’s retirement, God has blessed Magnolia with ministers who have served Magnolia well, some as Associate and Interim Pastors.

 The Reverend George L. Brahams, (1937 to 1941).

 The Reverend Isaac P. Ward, (1941 to 1945).

 The Reverend Franklin K. Tomlinson, (1951 to 1953).